Clean safely the Windows Installer folder to save space in C, with PatchCleaner

 Checking space allocation with TreeSize I realized immediately that the “Installer” sub-folder of Windows is really large.
 This folder is where Windows stores program installers and patches that may be still useful or not.
 Fortunately this light freeware is able to detect what is still necessary in the Installer folder and what can be deleted, even letting you move useless files to another drive just in case you need something later.

-Needless to say that if you try to free up some space on your system drive, PatchCleaner is an option you cannot ignore.
-Download and enjoy!
+If you try to free up some space on your system drive, PatchCleaner is an option you cannot ignore.

 Download PatchCleaner